Introduction | What We Do | What We Ask

 New York City has been targeted by terrorists on several occasions, most notably the 1993 and 2001 attacks against the World Trade Center.

-Other plots have been thwarted, such as the attempt to bomb the New York City Subway in 2009, Times Square in 2010 and the Federal Reserve in 2012.
+Other plots have been thwarted, such as the attempt to bomb the Atlantic Avenue subway station in 1997 and the 1993 Landmarks plot that targeted key sites, such as the Lincoln and Holland Tunnels, the United Nations and 26 Federal Plaza.
 New York has persevered and thrived in the face of these events, but we cannot let our guard down.
 The threat of terrorism remains.
-Working together the public and private sectors are stronger than either is alone.
+Working together, the public and private sectors are stronger than either is alone.
 This partnership is the cornerstone in defending the City against terrorism.

-SHIELD is a central destination for private sector security managers to share and obtain information.
+NYPD SHIELD is a central destination for private sector security managers to obtain information and engage Police Department resources.

 WHAT WE DO

 NYPD SHIELD addresses private sector business on both an industry-specific and a geographic basis.
 This enables the NYPD to best serve the unique needs of each constituency.
-NYPD provides training services to assist public and private sector entities in defending against terrorism.
+NYPD provides counterterrorism presentations to assist public and private sector entities in defending against terrorism.